buelowp/sunset/README.md

 <li>The library returns a double that indicates how many seconds past midnight relative to the set date that sunrise or sunset will happen.
 If the sun will rise at 6am local to the set location and date, then you will get a return value of 360.0.
 Decimal points indicate fractions of a minute.
 It’s up to you to figure out how to use the data.</li>
 </ol>

+The example provides the how to below, it's pretty simple.
+Every time you need the calculation call for it.
+I wouldn't suggest caching the value unless you can handle changes in date so the calculation is correct relative to a date you need.

 SunPosition is a C++ class, and no C implementation is provided.

 <h2>Moon Phases</h2>